Jury Finds Local School Negligent In Bullying Case

 White could not be reached.

 Ammons refused to give details about the suspensions, citing student privacy laws.
-He

-place over the weekend.”
+that took place over the weekend.”

 On Tuesday, he indefinitely suspended the 375-member marching band and other